groepl/Take-Useful-Notes/README.md

 <img src="/Visuals/Cover - e1.png" width="250" />

 ## Obsidian
-Obsidian is a note-taking and knowledge management app on top of a local folder of plain text Markdown files.
+Obsidian is a note-taking and knowledge management app from Shida Li and Erica Xu.
+It works on top of a local folder of plain text Markdown files.
 It lets you turn a collection of plain text files into a rich network of linked thought.

 More about: https://obsidian.md